 Cross country road trip part 4: Appalachian Mountains (green on map)

-The fourth leg of the cross country road trip from Los Angeles to New York takes you up in the northeastern direction through the colorful and mighty Appalachian Mountains.
-Start with the Great Smoky Mountains before you continue with The Blue Ridge Parkway and road trip stops in picturesque Asheville and Roanoke.
+The fourth leg of the perfect cross country road trip from Los Angeles to New York takes you up in the northeastern direction through the colorful and mighty Appalachian Mountains.
+Start with the Great Smoky Mountains before you continue with the Blue Ridge Parkway and road trip stops in picturesque Asheville and Roanoke.

 The Blue Ridge Parkway is one of the most scenic roads in America and a good way to discover the Appalachian Mountains.
 You can enter the Blue Ridge Parkway north of Cherokee in North Carolina and it goes all the way up to Afton in Virginia.